jaimetur/PhotoMigrator/help/04-google-takeout.md

 #### 3. 🔢 Calculate statistics of your original Takeout

 #### 4. 🧠 Process steps
   - 4.1. 👥 Capture people metadata from Google Takeout JSON sidecars before GPTH removes them.
-When `--google-process-people=true` (default), PhotoMigrator keeps the person labels and capture dates in memory and writes `takeout_people_metadata.json` to the processed output during Final Cleaning.
+When `--google-process-people=true` (default), PhotoMigrator reports the number of unique people labels, writes `takeout_people_metadata.json` immediately to the output folder, and keeps it in memory.
+Final Cleaning writes it again after GPTH in case GPTH removed it while initializing its output.
 This step can be disabled with `--google-process-people=false`.
   - 4.2. 🧠 GPTH Processing (Core of this Module) which includes the following sub-steps:
           `(default=enabled.
 Can be disabled using flag 'gSkipGpth, --google-skip-gpth-tool')`
     - ✂️ Fix Extensions